Packaging is not waste but a valuable raw material

 The future of single use

 And then there’s the question whether single-use packaging is still appropriate today.
 The European Packaging and Packaging Waste Regulation already places greater emphasis on prevention, and promotes reuse in e-commerce, for drinks and for consumption outside the home.
-At Belgian level, Fost Plus together with its members, has to reduce the share of single use packaging by 5% by 2028, while the share of reusable packaging for the same period is required to increase by 5%.
+At Belgian level, Fost Plus together with its members, aims for a 5% reduction in the amount of single use packaging by 2028 and a 5% increase in the proportion of reusable packaging for the same period.
 “It’s clear that new business models without packaging or with reusable packaging will play an ever more important role.
 To achieve this, an integral approach is needed to come up with the most sustainable packaging system that meets the needs of the product as well as of the consumer.
 An unpackaged product that is damaged by the time it reaches the consumer, or reusable packaging that is not returned, is not sustainable either.”

 Belgium has already developed a successful return system for reusable glass bottles for beer, water and soft drinks.
 But is it feasible to simply copy this model for other drinks or products?
 The introduction of reusable cups at festivals and events does seem to be working, as long as the right approach is taken.
 “The key is to look on a small scale what is necessary in order for the system to work, and then scale it up.
 Fost Plus would like to set the chain in motion.
 It won’t be easy, and will undoubtedly take time.
 It took 30 years to be where we are today with the recycling of single-use packaging.
 However, our society cannot afford to take another 30 years to change our relationship with packaging so that we no longer consider it to be waste but as a valuable raw material.”